featbit/featbit/README.md

 ## About FeatBit

-FeatBit is an open-source feature flags management developer tool that empowers developers to:
+FeatBit is an open-source feature flags management tool that empowers developers:

 **Ship Code Safely**.
 Mitigate risks with Production Testing, roll out new features to 1% of users initially then expanding, and ensure instant error recovery without redeployment.